avargasv/ContribsGH-A/PostA.md

 Fault tolerance is implemented, as an important part of the tenets of an Akka actor system, by means of a hierarchy of supervisors that decouple communication from failure-handling (supervisors handle failure, actors need not care of it).

+Our actors are "typed actors", actors that can only receive messages pertaining to a pre-defined class.
+The class `T` of the receivable messages defines the class of the actors themselves, by means of a function that returns a `Behavior[T]`, i.e. a function that defines an actor as a factory of its "behavior" (i.e. the way an actor reacts to the messages that it can handle).
+Some arguments of these behavior factories are typically used as the state-preserving objects of the defined actors.
+An actor updates its state by returning a new behavior with the values of those arguments updated (the new behavior is returned as the final step of the processing of the message that originates the change of state).
+This is probably the simplest way of handling state in a purely-functional way, as we explained in the third post of this series.

+Previous versions of Akka used "untyped actors", i.e. actors whose behavior was in practical terms defined by a function of type `Any => Unit` instead of `Behavior[T]`, used by typed actors.
+This change of signature is, of course, a great enhancement, because sending an unacceptable message to an actor is now something that can be detected statically at compile-time.
+The presence of unhandled messages at run-time was an ugly (and without the help of the compiler, frequent) kind of bug when programming with untyped actors.
+By the way, the signature of a function that receives anything and returns nothing is probably the worst conceivable for a function in a functional programming language (it defines a function that can only be used for executing a side-effecting action).
+Even worse, it also leaves aside all the benefits of a statically typed language (nothing useful can result from the compiler checking such an inexpressive signature).

 Of course, this bird´s eye view of Akka is just an appetizer for a full explanation that you can find [here](https://doc.akka.io/docs/akka/current/typed/guide/index.html).